-Condiments with a Conscience: Rubies in the Rubble: these folks have really embraced the war on waste and made it their own by finding ingredients that would otherwise go to waste and producing condiments with a conscience.
+Rubies in the Rubble offers condiments with a conscience.
+These folks have really embraced the war on waste and made it their own by finding ingredients that would otherwise go to waste and producing condiments with a conscience.
 It’s simple but effective!

-Redirecting Food destined for Landfill: The Real Junk Food Project: now this really is coal face stuff!
-The Real Junk Food Project is a fantastic example of food innovation solutions and is a network of Pay as You Feel concepts with a global reach and a great presence in the UK.
+Redirecting food destined for the landfill, The Real Junk Food Project is a fantastic example of food innovation solutions.
+It is a network of Pay As You Feel concepts with a global reach and a great presence in the UK.
 Their mission is to intercept food destined for waste and redistribute it to the right places and generate cash through their cafes to support the cause.
-I salute you people!
+Food innovation that we can all celebrate.

 The world is getting smaller.
 You can now travel from Manchester to Europe cheaper than you can get to London and we are taking full advantage of that fact.
 As travel becomes cheaper our reach widens, our exposure to new cultures increase and our appetite for new food and drink grows.
-This translates into what we see in on the streets back in the UK, in restaurants and, eventually, in retail when the right food innovation solutions land on shelf.
+This translates into what we see on the streets back in the UK, in restaurants and, eventually, in retail when the right food innovation solution lands on shelves.

-This revolution extends beyond home shopping (remember how people used to have to do that with cringe-worthy television and awkward automated phone calls?) and has heavily influenced our out-of-home/in-home eating with delivery services expanding, it seems, on a weekly basis to cover more and more postcodes throughout the UK.
-Roger Burnley, CEO of ASDA, told a Commons committee that the ‘fight for the calories’ has expanded beyond bricks and mortar and now includes ‘taxi companies’ in a clear demonstration that the market has proliferated way beyond the traditional channels and the shopping public are embracing it wholeheartedly.
+This revolution extends beyond home shopping (remember how people used to have to do that with cringe-worthy television and awkward automated phone calls?) and has heavily influenced our out-of-home/in-home eating with delivery services expanding.

 This macro trend is definitely an example of a situation where ‘innovate or die’ is a relevant mantra with manufacturers and retailers scrabbling over each other to deliver on the next sub-trend with no room for laggards.

-Healthy Snacking: Graze: Bored of browsing the shelves to get a nice healthy snack whilst all you see are crisps and chocolate screaming at you to buy them?
+Graze is challenging to struggling snacker who is bored of browsing the shelves to get a nice healthy option, whilst all you see are crisps and chocolate screaming at you to buy them.
 Graze takes away the decision making by giving you only healthy options to choose from and then delighting you with a surprise box of goodies as often as you require them

-Gourmet Italian: Pasta Evangelists: Let’s face it, if we could be bothered, we would all be eating freshly rolled pasta.
-But noone has the time to think about it, let alone do it.
-These guys promise that they put in the hard work so that you can create a gourmet pasta meal in under 5 minutes.
+Let’s face it, if we could be bothered, we would all be eating freshly rolled pasta.
+But no-one has the time to think about it, let alone do it.
+Pasta Evangelists promise that they put in the hard work so that you can create a gourmet pasta meal in under 5 minutes.

-Spicing up Your Life: The Spice Pioneer: Another niche market focusing on bringing you all the spices and flavours needed to create the most exotic and tasty meals from every continent of the world to your doorstep.
+The Spice Pioneer is tapping into another niche market, focusing on bringing you all the spices and flavours needed to create the most exotic and tasty meals from every continent of the world to your doorstep.
 No need to stack those shelves with piles of spices, nor to think about how to make your meal that little bit special – they have all the bright ideas, including the soundtrack that you need to cook with.

-A Bit More Foodie: some consumers are constantly looking for the next trick up their sleeve to impress their friends of families and I can only see that developing further with brands like Just a Splash pushing those boundaries.
+Some consumers are constantly looking for the next trick up their sleeve to impress their friends of families and we can only see that developing further with brands like Just a Splash pushing those boundaries.
 Just a Splash is a food ingredient innovation with a range of five recipe-sized spirits and fortified wines, adding delicious flavours and textures to any dish.

-So, to recap, the six key macro trends which are driving food and drink innovations are:
+So, to recap, the six key macro trends which are driving food innovation are:

 - Social Responsibility